The BGES’ Signature Vicksburg Campaign Study, Part 8

 About the Faculty

 The servicing airport is Baton Rouge (BTR).
 You may get a much better airfare flying into New Orleans (MSY) and driving the 90 miles to the program.
+The Baton Rouge Metropolitan Airport is 11 miles to the Hampton Inn.
+There is no free airport transport.
 This is a program where driving is a great option.

 - Edwin C. Bearss and James P. Hills: Receding Tide: Vicksburg and Gettysburg, The Campaigns that Changed the Civil War Click here to order from BGES.